discourse/discourse-default-featured-topic/README.md

-# discourse-default-featured-topic
- Automatically set users' featured topic
+# **Discourse Default Featured Topic** Plugin

+**Plugin Summary**

+Choose a category, and this plugin will automatically set each user's default featured topic to their latest topic in that category.